 What Is CFD?

-Considered to be a complex financial product, a contract for difference (CFD) is a form of derivative trading which relies on the difference between a trades’ opening price and its closing price for investors to make a profit.
+Considered to be a complex financial product, a contract for difference (CFD) is a form of derivative trading that relies on the difference between a trades’ opening price and its closing price for investors to make a profit.
 Unlike some other assets, a CFD is a purely financial transaction, there is no physical securities, goods or assets to be traded.

 A CFD transaction is cash settled at the end of the trade, securing profits, or losses, for investors with good market knowledge.
 Typically, they are used as an advanced strategy by experienced traders.
 Investors who do rely on CFDs often do so as a means to hedge their portfolio, profit in market downturns, and amplify their earnings and losses by trading on margin.